Band Pricing

 If you would like to discuss any of the above points with me further, or if you need help or have any questions in general, click here to get in touch with me.

-Despite our best efforts and depending on the market conditions, there may be occasions where a price reduction is indeed appropriate.
+Despite our best marketing efforts and depending on the market conditions and variables, there may be occasions where a price reduction is indeed appropriate.
 Personally, I prefer to view such an approach as a market reposition, rather than as a price reduction per se, for reasons that I go into more detail on in the next section.

-So if you’re interested in knowing about my thoughts on price reduction (or market reposition), come join me in the next section.
+So if you are interested in knowing about my thoughts on price reduction (or market reposition), come join me in the next section.

 Guide navigation menu